 What does “crystal coating” usually mean?

-In detailing shops, the term can mean one of three things:
+In a detailing shop, the term usually means one of three things:

 - a ceramic coating sold under a “crystal” brand name

-- a glass- or quartz-based protective coating marketed for shine
+- a glass- or quartz-based coating marketed for shine

-- a local package label used to sound more premium than wax or sealant
+- a local package label meant to sound more premium than wax or sealant

 Better questions than “Is it crystal or ceramic?”